 For those choosing between Sony and Canon MILCs, note that the Canon does not defocus the lens before focusing in One Shot AF mode.
 Especially because of this design difference, Canon's One Shot AF lock time is faster than the current Sony camera models.

 Most review-time-current sensor-based AF systems, including that of the R5 II, do not provide cross-sensitive AF point technology.
-As a result, this camera may struggle to focus on only perfectly horizontally oriented lines of contrast.
-That said, I don't often encounter this issue with any R-series cameras, and tipping the camera slightly until focused will usually resolve AF lock-on issues.
+As a result, this camera may struggle to focus on only perfectly horizontally oriented (only) lines of contrast.
+That said, I seldom encounter this issue with any R-series cameras, and tipping the camera slightly until focused will usually resolve AF lock-on issues.
 The primary AF performance differentiator between the R5 II and the R1 is the R1's cross-type AF point capability.

 Canon's AF Case settings are provided.
 AF Case A (Auto) is the default, instructing the camera to analyze the scene and optimize the settings in real time, and M is the alternative.
 AF tracking sensitivity and acceleration/deceleration tracking can be adjusted, enabling autofocus performance to be tuned to your needs.
 This AF system performs superbly in the Auto setting for most uses, leaving another challenging setup to the camera's judgment.

 With RF-mount lenses utilizing electronic focus only, a variable adjustment rate manual focus ring can be implemented.
 With such lenses, turning the focus ring quickly adjusts focus distances fast, and turning the ring slowly enables precise adjustment.
 The variable rate manual focusing can be advantageous if properly implemented.
 Still, I often find the difference in rotation rates to be too similar, and the variable speed becomes a frustration, making rocking the focus ring into precise focus a challenge.
 An R5 II menu option enables linear manual focus adjustments.
+That said, I've found that some lenses focus in steps that are too big for precise adjustment when linear is selected.

 Focus bracketing is available.